berachain/docs/apps/bend/content/learn/tokens/bgt.md

 `$BGT` can be accumulated only via keeping open borrow positions on Bend.

 Reward vaults are created after pools are whitelisted, which users can deposit in to earn $BGT.
-To learn more about guages check out our core docs on [Bend & Proof Of Liquidity](https://docs.berachain.com/learn/pol/rewardvaults#reward-vaults).
+To learn more about gauges check out our core docs on [Bend & Proof Of Liquidity](https://docs.berachain.com/learn/pol/rewardvaults#reward-vaults).

 Here are a few examples of how $BGT is earned across Berachain's native DApps: